AppliedEnergistics/Applied-Energistics-2/.github/CONTRIBUTING.md

 Applied Energistics 2 crashing, have a suggestion, found a bug?
 Create an issue now!

 1. Make sure your issue has not already been answered or fixed and you are using the latest version.
 Also think about whether your issue is a valid one before submitting it.
+    * If it is already possible with vanilla and AE2 itself, the suggestion will be considered invalid.
+    * Asking for a smaller version, more compact version, or more efficient version of something will also be considered invalid.
 2. Go to [the issues page](https://github.com/AppliedEnergistics/Applied-Energistics-2/issues) and click [new issue](https://github.com/AppliedEnergistics/Applied-Energistics-2/issues/new)
 3. Enter your a title of your issue (something that summarizes your issue), and then create a detailed description of the issue.
-    * Do not tag it with something like `[Feature]` or `[Bug]`.
-When it is applicable, we will take care of it.
+    * Do not tag it with something like `[Feature]`, `[Bug]`, or a version.
+    * Restrict it to a single bug or feature, it makes managing them way easier for us.
     * The following details are required.
-Not including them can cause the issue to be closed.
+Also refer to the issue template when creating one.
         * Forge version
         * AE2 version
         * Crash log, when reporting a crash (Please make sure to use [pastebin](http://pastebin.com/))
-            * Do not post an excerpt of what you consider important, instead:
+            * Never post an excerpt of what you consider important
-            * Post the full log
+            * Always post the full log
         * Other mods and their version, when reporting an issue between AE and another mod
             * Also consider updating these before submitting a new issue, it might be already fixed
         * A detailed description of the bug or feature